Spacecowboy423/TM_Candy_Shop/README.md

 - The navigation markup lives in `menu.ejs`.
 The menu contains anchor links that match the route paths to the designated page.
 - Each page template includes the `menu.ejs` partial to ensure every page renders the same navigation markup, keeping the links consistent across routes and pages.
 - When a user clicks a menu item, the browser requests the route from `Express` and `app.js` handles it.
 The page is then rendered by the corresponding view.
 The `title` passed to the view can be used to show the active page in the menu.

+3. UI (Bootstrap)
+- Bootstrap is used to create a more responsive layout and the modal components used for each product description.
+There is a large variety of pre-build components and styling that make it building the UI more robust and speed up development.
+It allows the use of pre-built components with custom code to every unique project.
+Bootstrap has a vast amount of documentation to assist in incorporating components to any project.

 ## Data Transmission Between UI and Backend